-Multi-state mark-recapture models were used to estimate monthly mortality rates and described in detail in Devineau et al. 2008 (in review).
+Multi-state mark-recapture models were used to estimate monthly mortality rates and described in detail in Devineau et al. 2009a (in review) for the first year post-release and for 10 years post-release in Devineau et al. 2009b (in review).
 This approach accommodated missing data and allowed exploration of factors possibly affecting lynx survival such as sex, time spent in pre-release captivity, movement patterns, and origin.